 This user has not added any information to their profile yet.

-Their music has been featured in the New York Times and the United Nations General Assembly, performed live at the Royal Albert Hall, and has won a Royal Television Society East award for short documentary ‘Nial Adams’.
+London composer duo, Daisy Coole and Tom Nettleship began scoring film and television under the name 'Two Twenty Two' in 2015.
+Nominated for 'Best Television Score' (Music and Sound Awards 2023) for Primetime Drama series 'For Her Sins' (Gaumont for Channel 5), their music has been featured in the New York Times and the United Nations General Assembly, performed live at the Royal Albert Hall, and has won a Royal Television Society East craft award for short documentary ‘Nial Adams’.

-Feature film scores in recent years include award-winning US drama ‘Ask For Jane’ starring Sarah Steele (The Good Wife) and Alison Wright (The Americans), Rohingya documentary ‘Shanti Khana’, which was narrated by Ashley Judd, and ‘Clay’s Redemption’, the score for which was described as “an absolute formula for success” by top UK film critic, Mark Kermode.
+Notable feature film scores in recent years include award-winning US drama ‘Ask For Jane’ starring Sarah Steele (The Good Wife) and Alison Wright (The Americans), Rohingya refugee documentary ‘Shanti Khana’ narrated by Ashley Judd, and British comedy heist 'The Pay Day' (Starz, Amazon) starring Simon Callow.
+The soundtrack for The Pay Day was released on the MovieScore Media label.

-In 2019 they branched out into composing for dance with two projects: ‘Botis Seva: Air’, a documentary/dance film starring Olivier Award-winning choreographer in a rare solo outing, and ‘Swing, Sister, Swing’, a narrative swing dance show with a live recorded score featuring a 16-piece all-women big band.
+Their collaborations with dancers includes ‘Botis Seva: Air’, a documentary/dance film starring the Olivier Award-winning choreographer in a rare solo outing, and ‘Swing, Sister, Swing’, a narrative swing dance show with a score recorded by a 16-piece all-women big band.